Understanding About Spanning Tree Protocol

 • Insider Threats: Malicious actors within the network.

-• Advanced Persistent Threats (APTs): Long-term attacks targeting critical systems.
+• Advanced Persistent Threats (APTs): Long-standing attacks targeting critical systems.

-Zero Trust counters these issues by continuously verifying trust based on multiple factors, such as user identity, device compliance, and access context.
+Zero Trust counteracts these issues by continuously verifying trust based on multiple factors, such as identity, device compliance, and access context.

 1. Never Trust, Always Verify

-Every request is verified in real-time, regardless of its origin.
-This ensures that trust is established dynamically for each session.
+Every request is verified in real time, regardless of its origin.
+This ensures that trust is established dynamically and continuously.

 2. Least Privilege Access